sb689/BookDemo/README.md

     ```

     * `http://localhost:8080/books (Put request)`
-    Provide a Http body as json to update an existing record(if not exists then create a new record).
+    Requires a Http body as json to update an existing record(if not exists then create a new record).
    ```
    	{
         "title": "Spring Star",